 OCEAN PARK BOULEVARD/SANTA MONICA AIRPORT AREA

 If you are wondering where to stay in Santa Monica on a budget, travelers staying around the Santa Monica Municipal Airport or Santa Monica College have a number of different budget offerings.
 One of the closest is the Pavilions Motel, located within walking distance of the Santa Monica airport and starting at less than $100 per night.
 A couple of other budget accommodations in this neighborhood include Ocean Park Inn and Ocean Park Hotel, which is located across from the airport.
 Both of these start at $100 per night.

 On the corner of Ocean Avenue and Wilshire Boulevard, within walking distance to the beach and steps from Third Street Promenade is the Fairmont Miramar Hotel & Bungalows.
 Rates start from $300.

-Montana Avenue lines the northern edge of Santa Monica and is known for its upscale boutiques and trendy restaurants.
+Montana Avenue lines the northern edge of Santa Monica and is known for its upscale boutiques, trendy restaurants and some of the best hotels in Santa Monica.
 The closest hotels to Montana Avenue include Oceana Beach Club Hotel, just one block south, and Palihouse Santa Monica, two blocks south.